 - Show promise as a leader and a problem-solver

 - Are able to work as a member of a team

 Full time undergraduate and graduate students are invited to apply.

-Students must submit an online application for the following academic year from
+Students must submit an online application for the academic year

 - Finalists will be interviewed in April, and students who are selected to interview with participating host sites will be notified in May.

 - Prospective Service Corps members must undergo a training program before their placements begin in August to be considered Service Corps Members.